-We’ve witnessed our most successful hosts’ experiences set their guests up for a transformative journey.
-If you’re interested in leveling up your experience, you may be looking for guidance on building an impactful experience that leaves your guests with a brand new perspective.
+Since launching Experiences, we’ve witnessed our most successful hosts give their guests a new perspective, sometimes even transforming they way they think or feel.
+If you’re interested in leveling up your experience, consider building an impactful experience that leaves your guests with a brand new perspective.
 The steps below have been used by successful hosts to create exceptional experiences.
-They can help you cultivate a sense of safety, belonging, and even transformation, often leading to glowing 5-star reviews and more bookings!
+These steps can help you cultivate a sense of safety, connection, and finally, transformation, often leading to glowing 5-star reviews and more bookings!

 Step 1: A foundation of trust

 Creating a world where everyone can genuinely belong requires a foundation of trust.
 Think back to the last time you took a class, attended an event, or traveled solo.
 Do you remember feeling a little nervous?
 It’s natural to feel out of place in a new setting, or when learning a new skill.
 Engaging wholeheartedly can be difficult when you feel vulnerable.
-The first step to leading a successful experience is ensuring your guests feel safe and trust you as a host, laying the foundation for a successful experience.
+The first step to leading a successful experience is ensuring your guests feel safe and trust you as a host.

 “Amelia is the perfect companion for this experience.
 She is a skillful guide that explains and demonstrates everything to make sure you are comfortable and having fun.”